-As of March 30, 2012, the Credit Facility, as amended, provided a revolving line of credit of \$325.0 million (including up to \$35.0 million of letters of credit), with a maturity date of January 25, 2016.
-Borrowings under the Credit Facility bear interest, at the Company's option, at either (1) the highest of the Federal Funds rate plus 0.50%, the Eurodollar rate plus 1.00% or the administrative agent's prime rate as announced from time to time, or (2) the Eurodollar rate plus, in the case of each of (1) and (2), an applicable margin that is based on the Company's total leverage ratio.
-The Company has capitalized certain amounts of interest expense on the Credit Facility in connection with the construction of ViaSat-1, related gateway and networking equipment and other assets during the construction period.
-The Credit Facility is guaranteed by certain of the Company's domestic subsidiaries and secured by substantially all of the Company's and the Guarantor Subsidiaries' assets.
+As of March 29, 2013, Company's revolving credit facility (the Credit Facility), as amended, provided a revolving line of credit of \$325.0 million (including up to \$50.0 million of letters of credit), with a maturity date of May 9, 2017.
+Borrowings under the Credit Facility bear interest, at the Company's option, at either (1) the highest of the Federal Funds rate plus 0.50%, the Eurodollar rate plus 1.00%, or the administrative agent's prime rate as announced from time to time, or (2) the Eurodollar rate plus, in the case of each of (1) and (2), an applicable margin that is based on the Company's total leverage ratio.
+The Company has capitalized certain amounts of interest expense on the Credit Facility in connection with the construction of various assets during the construction period.
+The Credit Facility is guaranteed by certain of the Company's domestic subsidiaries and secured by substantially all of the Company's and such subsidiaries' assets.

 The Credit Facility contains financial covenants regarding a maximum total leverage ratio and a minimum interest coverage ratio.
 In addition, the Credit Facility contains covenants that restrict, among other things, the Company's ability to sell assets, make investments and acquisitions, make capital expenditures, grant liens, pay dividends and make certain other restricted payments.
-Subsequent to the fiscal year end, on May 9, 2012, the Company amended and restated the Credit Facility to, among other things, increase its letter of credit sub-limit from \$35.0 million to \$50.0 million and amend certain of the covenants under the Credit Facility to provide the Company with greater flexibility in the operation of its business.
-Commitments under the amended and restated revolving line of credit terminate on May 9, 2017.
+Subsequent to the fiscal year end, on May 15, 2013, the Company amended the Credit Facility to increase the permitted total leverage ratio for each of the quarters of fiscal year 2014.

-The Company was in compliance with its financial covenants under the Credit Facility as of March 30, 2012.
-At March 30, 2012, the Company had no outstanding borrowings under the Credit Facility and \$11.6 million outstanding under standby letters of credit, leaving borrowing availability under the Credit Facility as of March 30, 2012 of \$313.4 million.
+The Company was in compliance with its financial covenants under the Credit Facility as of March 29, 2013.
+At March 29, 2013, the Company had no outstanding borrowings under the Credit Facility and \$38.2 million outstanding under standby letters of credit, leaving borrowing availability under the Credit Facility as of March 29, 2013 of \$286.8 million.